-'Loss given default' is determined either using statistical models for books with the highest degree of granularity or using expert judgment based on comparative values.
+'Loss given default' is determined using statistical models.
 Basel III defines 'loss given default' as the loss that the Bank would suffer in the event of the counterparty's default.

 For each transaction, it is measured using the recovery rate for an unsecured exposure to the counterparty concerned, adjusted for the effects of any risk mitigation techniques (collateral and other security).
-Amounts recoverable against collateral and other security are estimated on a prudent basis and discounts are applied for realising the security in a period of economic slowdown.
+Amounts recoverable against collateral and other security are estimated on a prudent basis.
+The final 'Loss Given Default' is representative of a period of economic slowdown.